Recurrent Meningitis Awareness Day

 Facebook Support Group Members

-We are excited to announce the launch of the first ever recurrent viral meningitis (Mollaret’s meningitis) patient registry.
+We are excited about the first ever recurrent viral meningitis (Mollaret’s meningitis) patient registry.
 By partnering with CoRDS (Coordination of Rare Diseases at Sanford) we are able to provide this valuable opportunity to further research into our rare disease.
 You can learn more about the patient registry and how to enroll at the link below.

 Donate Now to Help Us #SolvethePuzzle